Space to Just Be: A Natural Prescription for Wellness in the North Highlands

 Every year in summer, Caithness and Sutherland are alive with the sound of bagpipes as bands take to the streets to open the Highland Games.
 It’s a great place to experience the local culture, join in the fun and meet new people.

-Seasonal Living
+Seasonal Living in the North Highlands

 In the North, the changing seasons shape daily life.
 Long summer days are perfect for evening beach walks and outdoor adventures, while winter brings starry skies, cosy evenings, and a chance to unwind.
 Living seasonally helps you feel more connected, present, and in tune with the world around you.